Corporate Body

 Summary

-The Commonwealth of Australia's Department of Trade and Customs was established in 1901 and abolished in 1956.
+The Commonwealth of Australia's Department of Trade and Customs was established in 1901 in Melbourne and abolished in 1956.
 Functions carried out by the Department included national events, patents and trademarks, scientific research and wartime security.

 Published resources